 - Digits 5-6: Specific industry

-Keyword Research for Categories
+Keyword research for categories

-Here’s a practical approach to keyword research for category selection:
+Here is a practical approach to keyword research for category selection:

 - List your primary products/services and what problems they solve